Isabelle Morin: Parliamentary work

 As the Official Opposition's deputy critic for Seniors, Morin fought to restore the retirement age from 67 to 65.
 She also served as the NDP critic for animal welfare and was president of the NDP Youth Caucus.

-Moreover, since 2011 Morin has served as a member of the Standing Committee on Transport, Infrastructure and Communities.
+Beginning in 2011, Morin served as a member of the Standing Committee on Transport, Infrastructure and Communities.
 Her work in this role focused, in particular, on road, bridge and aviation safety.
 Deeming this issue one of her key priorities, Morin urged the Conservative government of Stephen Harper via Bill C-305 to adopt a national strategy on transport in 2012.
-She has been involved in numerous initiatives including federal funding for the new Champlain Bridge as well as considerable investments in the infrastructure in her riding of Notre-Dame-de-Grâce—Lachine.
+She was involved in numerous initiatives including federal funding for the new Champlain Bridge as well as considerable investments in the infrastructure in her riding of Notre-Dame-de-Grâce—Lachine.

-Morin also pays close attention to environmental issues in her constituency be it air or water quality or noise pollution.
-Most notably, she has been a strong advocate for the preservation of Dorval Municipal Golf Course, whose green space is facing destruction due to the decision of the Airport of Montreal (ADM) to repurpose the land for new screening facilities.
-Morin has been supporting the Save Our Green Space campaign launched by local citizens.
+Morin also paid close attention to environmental issues in her constituency, such as air and water quality and noise pollution.
+She was a strong advocate for the preservation of Dorval Municipal Golf Course, whose green space faced destruction due to the decision of the Airport of Montreal (ADM) to repurpose the land for new screening facilities.
+Morin additionally supported the Save Our Green Space campaign launched by local citizens.
 She tabled several petitions in the House of Commons, sent a letter to federal Transport Minister Lisa Raitt and participated in a demonstration on Parliament Hill to draw the government's attention to the problem.

-Since acting in her role as MP for Notre-Dame-de-Grâce—Lachine Morin has spoken out on various issues in the House of Commons:
+Acting in her role as MP for Notre-Dame-de-Grâce—Lachine, Morin spoke out on various issues in the House of Commons: